 Jonathan Lethem has his pretentious dial cranked up to eleven with this overbaked exercise in profundity.
 Here’s how it starts:

 The geographical distinction that marks Chesil Beach in England is the grading of the shingle — the pebbles, that is — that forms its 18 miles; the pebbles are arranged, by wind and rain, in a spectrum of sizes and features, so that the beach forms a spacial map of time.
 Each stone confesses a part of its relation to the whole.

 Local fishermen brag of the ability to make a blind identification of the original placement, on Chesil beach, of a given stone.

 Somehow, I doubt that local fishermen do any such thing.
-I’m betting that the local fishermen of Chesil Beach are busy fishing, and I’m also betting Lethem has never been anywhere near Chesil Beach and that he cribbed that factoid straight from Wikipedia
+I’m betting that the local fishermen of Chesil Beach are busy fishing, and I’m also betting Lethem has never been anywhere near Chesil Beach and that he cribbed that factoid straight from Wikipedia, which says:

 Nice research there, Jonathan.

 Lethem also fails to place McEwan’s book in any type of literary context.
 Later in today’s issue Liesl Schillinger turns in a vibrant review of Rick Moody’s collection Right Livelihoods, and when one of the stories involves a memory-jolting drug called “Albertine” Schillinger is correct to point out the reference to Proust.
 Lethem, on the other hand, doesn’t mention the fact that the theme of the disastrous fumbled sexual encounter — which he correctly places at the center of McEwan’s new book — was also a major theme in both the work and life of T. S. Eliot (Ian McEwan was aware of this, I’m sure).
 I think a reviewer should be required to be erudite; it’s not optional, not even if you’re Jonathan Lethem.